RitchieLab/biofilter-manual/Input-Output-Formats/Input File Formats.md

 Each group section must begin with a section header line.
 The section header line must begin with the word “`GROUP`”, followed by a single word which serves as the group’s shorthand label.
 Any additional words on this section header line will be stored as a longer description of the group.

 Each line after a group section header, and before the next group section (identified by a line beginning with the word “GROUP”), may contain any number of gene identifiers which will be assigned to this group.
-These gene identifiers will be interpreted according to the `GENE_IDENTIFIER_TYPE` option.
+These gene identifiers will be interpreted according to the `--gene-identifier-type` option.

 Example:
 ```